 I’m deviating, but this gives me a chance to show you some shots I’ve been saving for years, about the changing Corvette PG shift pattern.
 I was going to do a post on that subject alone, but I may never get to it, so here’s Chapter 2 of the Bucket Seat Chronicles.
 Here’s the original one from 1953-1955.
 Yes, it’s reversed from one would expect, and as later used, but that’s because it’s just a lever attached to the side of the box, and this is the sequence that the normal sedan column shift levers worked.

 Even when the Corvette’s shifter for the PG was moved to the center of the tunnel in 1956, that same reversed pattern was still there.

-In 1958, when the Powerglide adopted the new safer and mandated PRNDL patterm, the Corvette’s PG quadrant was still reversed.
+In 1958, when the Powerglide adopted the new safer and PRNDL pattern on its passenger cars, the Corvette’s PG quadrant was still reversed.

 Not until 1962 was the pattern reversed to make it correspond to the column shift cars.
 Why in 1962?
 Was it a safety issue?

 Or because Chevy was planning to make offer floor console shifters for the 1963 Impala SS and Nova SS (shown), and knew that offering those mainstream models would require a “normal” shift pattern.

 The adoption of the front bucket seat into low-end mainstream cars was quick; it was less than three years from the expensive ’58 Bonneville to the 1960.5 Monza, and within a couple more years they were sprouting in the front seats everywhere.

 And the last “bench seat” on an American sedan?
 The 2012 Chevrolet Impala.
 Not exactly a true bench seat, but one thta could still be used by a middle passenger.
 And just what car had the last genuine bench seat, with a continuous seat and seat back?
 Your turn.